Mark Auslander, Director

 The MSU Museum collaborates with other academic units to offer the Specialization in Museum Studies that is administered by the Department of Art, Art History, and Design.

 The MSU Museum is the home of the Michigan Traditional Arts Program, the State Folklife Program.
-Major outreach programs include the Great Lakes Folk Festival and travelling exhibitions service.
 The Museum provides technical assistance to small museums.
 Museum staff provide specialist advice to other museums and state agencies in areas relevant to their expertise (natural science, cultural studies, collection care, education, exhibition development).

 The programs (collections, teaching, research and public programs) of the MSU Museum have a particular focus on the state of Michigan and the Great Lakes region, but also have strong national and international linkages and coverage.
 The Museum is a Smithsonian Affiliate Museum and is accredited by the American Association of Museums.